I Give It a Year: Plot

 Ambitious advertising executive Nat and struggling writer Josh experience love at first sight at a party.
 After seven months together, they get engaged.

-Their first year of marriage is a struggle, switching back and forth from flashbacks of the year to a marriage counselor's.
+Their first year of marriage is a struggle, switching back and forth from flashbacks of the year to a marriage counsellor.
 Their wedding goes smoothly despite many friends commenting the marriage will not last, an embarrassing best man's speech, and a coughing priest.

 When Nat returns to work after the honeymoon, she is tasked with a presentation for Guy, an American who is rebranding his solvent business.
 Her co-workers tell her to hide she is married to secure his business.

 Later, Josh and Nat host a dinner to use their wedding gifts.
 Their differences are highlighted when describing their Moroccan honeymoon; they disagree about what they enjoyed.
-Changing the topic to Chloe, Josh's former flame, Nat discovers they had not split before her four year Africa stint.
+Changing the topic to Chloe, Josh's former flame, Nat discovers they had not split before her four-year Africa stint.
 Chloe apologises to her privately for assuming she knew, and they talk of marriage's constrictions.
 Nat's sister Naomi has issues with her own husband's annoying habits.
-Josh's best man Danny hits on Chloe but is rebuffed.
+Josh's best man, Danny, hits on Chloe but is rebuffed.

 At Christmas, Nat discourages Josh from attending her work party so she can flirt with Guy, but he insists.
 At the party, he embarrasses her constantly.
 When he approaches Nat while she is with Guy, she does not reveal they are married, so Guy tries to shake him off.
 He asks her to dinner, but Nat declines.
 Annoyed at Josh for embarrassing her, she leaves without him.

 Meanwhile, Chloe's work dinner is at an Indian restaurant.
 Later, she almost has a threesome with her current boyfriend and a coworker, but ends up leaving.
 The next day she calls Josh, who comforts her.
 Looking for Nat's Christmas present in a lingerie shop, Chloe has Josh help fasten a bra.
 They end up kissing.